2020PB/police-brutality/reports/Oregon.md

 ### Police charge crowd; shove multiple protesters | June 28th

-In footage from the night of June 28th, police charge protesters while declaring an unlawful assembly.
+In footage from the night of June 28th, police charge protesters at 2nd and Main while declaring an unlawful assembly.
 An officer repeatedly strikes the filmer in an apparent effort to knock the phone out of his hands.

 tags: protester, push, shove, strike

 id: or-portland-37

-geolocation:
+geolocation: 45.5153351,-122.676005

 **Links**